-The agreement applies to permanent and temporary employees of the Office of Environment and Heritage Flight Operations Unit
+The agreement applies to permanent and temporary employees of the Office of Environment and Heritage Flight Operations Unit, in the capacity of a Flight Officer, who fall within the coverage of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009.

-PARTIES:

-Industrial Relations Secretary, Office of Environment and Heritage (NSW)-&- The Australian Workers' Union, New South Wales
+PARTIES: Office of Environment & Heritage (NSW) -&- The Australian Workers' Union, New South Wales.